WWE First Quarter 2018 Results: ‘WrestleMania’ Featuring Ronda Rousey Had Record-Breaking Numbers

 To be fair, three other big names were featured in her tag match.
 Credit should be given.
 But if the increase was based on Triple H or Kurt Angle’s popularity alone, then the above-mentioned numbers would have been reported years ago.
 While WrestleMania did bolster several top-tier WWE superstars and a stacked card, most of them were the names you would expect to see.
 The WWE financial report revealed another impressive figure showing that Ronda Rousey was the outside factor this year that made a major difference.

 With over 50 million views, the day after ‘Mania was WWE’s most viewed day ever on YouTube.
-If you look at all the WrestleMania 34 highlight footage on the official YouTube channel for the WWE, the numbers speak for themselves; The Undertaker’s return against John Cena, Braun Strowman’s match, Daniel Bryan’s return, and Brock Lesnar and Roman Reigns match all have 7.1 million views combined.
-Ronda Rousey’s highlight reel beat them all with 9 million views.
+If you look at all the WrestleMania 34 highlight footage on the official YouTube channel for the WWE, the numbers speak for themselves; The Undertaker’s return against John Cena, Braun Strowman’s match, Daniel Bryan’s return, and the Brock Lesnar and Roman Reigns match all have 7.1 million views combined.
+Ronda Rousey’s highlight reel surpassed them all with 9 million views.

 While some naysayers point to reports showing that she hasn’t boosted Raw ratings significantly, recent numbers indicate that this should change once she starts performing in the ring on a regular basis.
 The WWE has indicated several times that they believe the former UFC champion will be a major game-changer for the company, and if her future resembles the success she had at WrestleMania, it looks like “Rowdy” Ronda Rousey could surpass their high expectations.